 I’m trying my best to prioritize sleep, and alcohol before bed definitely doesn’t help!

 If I don’t have one daily, it’s got to be every other day.
 Cold liquid bowls are what I crave after a run, and nothing more.
 I am in love with Vega’s endurance protein powder, which also has tart cherry juice and turmeric, which are great for recovery and reducing inflammation.
 It also has probiotics added as a bonus.
+I’ve also been really into the Gainful protein powder because you can personalize your own blend!

 I’ve been drinking more water and less coffee.
 My overall focus has been on water, especially after the hot summer we had (more on hydration in the summer).